 Also of interest is that Bagdad has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Bagdad telecommute to their jobs.
-Overall, about 20.41% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 20.41% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Bagdad is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-As is often the case in a small town, Bagdad doesn't have a public transportation system that people use for their commute.
+Bagdad is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Bagdad is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 30.54% of adults in Bagdad have a college degree.